awslabs/iot-app-kit/docs/WhatIs.md

 IoT App Kit retrieves data from sources.
 You can add new sources at runtime.

-By default, IoT App Kit retrieves data from [AWS IoT SiteWise](https://www.npmjs.com/package/@iot-app-kit/source-iotsitewise).
+By default, IoT App Kit support retrieving data from [AWS IoT SiteWise](https://www.npmjs.com/package/@iot-app-kit/source-iotsitewise) and [AWS IoT TwinMaker](https://www.npmjs.com/package/@iot-app-kit/source-iottwinmaker).
 You can configure the AWS IoT SiteWise source to define an [AWS Credential Provider](https://www.npmjs.com/package/@aws-sdk/credential-providers).
 You can also configure a custom source to retrieve data from your own sources.
 For more information about how to configure a source, see [Sources](https://github.com/awslabs/iot-app-kit/tree/main/docs/Sources.md).

 ## Core